citrus bergamia

 Bibliography:

 Franchomme, P., R. Jollois, and D. Pénoël.
 2001.
-L'aromathérapie Exactly.
+L'aromathérapie Exactement.
 Encyclopédie de L'utilisation Thérapeutique Des Huiles Essentielles.
 Editions Roger Jollois.

 Image source: from ''Koehler's Medicinal-Plants'' 1887.

-Image Description: A. A bergamot flower branch.
+Image Description: A. A branch of bergamot flower.
 Fruit B, almost ripe.
-C cross section of the same.
-D diagram of the flower.
-1 calyx without disc in longitudinal section; stamens 2; 3 disc mortars; 4 equal in longitudinal section.
+C cross section of it.
+D flower diagram.
+1 calyx without disc in longitudinal section; 2 stamens; 3 mortars with disc; 4 equal in longitudinal section.
 ABC natural size; 1-4 enlarged.